Thermal Oxide Reprocessing Plant

-The Thermal Oxide Reprocessing Plant, or THORP, was a nuclear fuel reprocessing plant at Sellafield in Cumbria, England.
-THORP is owned by the Nuclear Decommissioning Authority and operated by Sellafield Ltd (which is the site licensee company).
+The Thermal Oxide Reprocessing Plant, or THORP, is a nuclear fuel reprocessing plant at Sellafield in Cumbria, England.
+THORP is owned by the Nuclear Decommissioning Authority and operated by Sellafield Ltd, the site licensee.

 Spent nuclear fuel from nuclear reactors was reprocessed to separate the 96% uranium and the 1% plutonium from the 3% radioactive wastes, which are treated and stored at the plant.
 The uranium is then made available for customers to be manufactured into new fuel, and the plutonium incorporated into mixed oxide fuel.

 On 14 November 2018 it was announced that reprocessing operations had ended at THORP after earning £9bn in revenue.
 The receipt and storage facility (which makes up nearly half of THORP's physical footprint), will operate through to the 2070s to receive and store spent nuclear fuel from the UK's PWR and AGR fleet.
-The decommissioning is expected to be finished around 2075.
+The decommissioning is expected to start around 2075.

 History

 Between 1977 and 1978 an inquiry was held into an application by British Nuclear Fuels plc for outline planning permission to build a new plant to reprocess irradiated oxide nuclear fuel from both UK and foreign reactors.
 The inquiry was to answer three questions:

 The result of the inquiry was that the new plant, the Thermal Oxide Reprocessing Plant, was given the go-ahead in 1978.

 Construction of THORP started in 1979, and was completed in 1994.
 The plant went into operation in August 1997.
 Build cost was £1.8 billion.

-In 1998/99, the plant faced severe economic difficulties when it failed to reach its reprocessing targets.
-Shut-downs for six months in the first half of 1998 and for several further months from December 1998, due to leakages, resulted in a failure to achieve the target of reprocessing 900 tonnes of fuel over that period.
-Most of the reprocessing contracts were with Germany and Japan.